adrianjunus/cosmos-flink-streaming-lab/README.md

 A hands-on exploration of Cosmos DB → Kafka → Flink streaming on Azure, with a focus on the production concerns most reference architectures might skip: schema evolution under compatibility constraints, retention as a recovery-time budget, and replay-from-source recovery.

-I worked on this as a hands-on exploration of real-time streaming analytics.
+I built this up as a hands-on exploration of real-time streaming analytics.
 Built as a personal learning project to understand the architecture, tradeoffs, and failure modes of production streaming systems.

 ---